datature/discolight/doc/discolight.md

 ## WidthHeightCSV

-Writes annotations to a CSV file in the following format:
+Writes annotations to a CSV file in the following format\.

 image\_name, x\_min, y\_min, width, height, label